Push message

 Option

-• If the option is unchecked (default), the Payload is transferred to relevant subscribers in all active sessions.
+• Unchecked (default): the Payload is delivered to matching subscribers in all active sessions.

-• If this option is checked, only relevant subscribers within the session receive the Payload in which the Push message event action is executed.
+• Checked: the Payload is delivered only to subscribers within the same session in which the event action fires.

 Topic

-• Alternatively, a value configuration can be defined (by clicking on the small grey arrow at the bottom left of the Text field) whose return value is a string or is converted into a string.
+• A value configuration can be used instead (click the small grey arrow at the bottom left of the text field).
+The return value is converted to a string.

 Payload